-Broccoli facts include cancer prevention and rich in essential phytochemicals.
+Broccoli facts include cancer prevention; it is rich in folate and many other essential phytochemicals.

 Briefly, a few ordinary facts, since I expect you already know many things about broccoli.
 It belongs to the cabbage family, and is called a brassica.
 The cauliflower is a first cousin, but because it is rich in dark cancer preventing pigments, and in my opinion tastes better, it's my first choice from this family.

 It's other major virtue is that it can be grown in cold and moderate climates, and it continues to bear for months.
 Having reaped the main head, don't pull the plant; it will continue to produce florets that can be plucked.

 Reap them before they flower.
 Just two or three plants will keep the average family in broccoli soup for months.

 Notice the florets still being produced on this plant; the young leaves and flowers are delicious too.

 I really don't know why we humans blithely assume that cancer is a disease that only other people get.
 Cancer is common, and the end is usually miserable.
 It behooves each and every one of us to take whatever steps we can to avoid it, or suffer the consequences.